Fact Finding: Title 9 Hearings in NJ

 Lawyers against DYFS Bergen County, NJ

 A Title fact finding hearing is conducted by DCP&P to prove that you abused or neglected your child.
 Lucky for you, the experienced DYFS defense lawyers at the Tormey Law Firm have handled many Title 9 hearings and are ready and able to assist you and protect your rights and interests in court.
-Our team of child abuse defense lawyers has literally been on the other side of these cases: Tom Ercolano, a member of our team, is a former New Jersey Deputy Attorney General who prosecuted DYFS cases for the State of New Jersey for 4 years.
+Our team of child abuse defense lawyers has literally been on the other side of these cases: Brent DiMarco, a member of our team, has literally handled hundreds of DCP&P investigations and court matters over his career.
 Now, he uses that experience and expertise to protect our clients facing similar allegations.
 In addition, Travis J. Tormey, our managing partner, has a perfect 10.0 rating on AVVO, an attorney rating service, and he has received the client’s choice award for four straight years.
 Let our experienced attorneys handle these allegations (whether it be a DYFS investigation or a criminal investigation or both).
 Contact our offices anytime for immediate assistance at 201-556-1570.
 We represent clients throughout Bergen County on DYFS matters including in Mahwah, Roselle Park, New Milford, Teaneck, and Garfield and the initial consultation is always provided free of charge.